 How to Find the Right Carpet for Your Space

-Buying carpet is a major commitment.
-Because carpeting affects the look of a room, lasts a long time, and can cost thousands of dollars, take all the time you need to make good decisions about many issues, including: color, style, pattern, texture, padding, and price range.
+Buying wall-to-wall carpet is a major commitment.
+It can cost thousands.
+It’s the focal point of a room.
+It has to be able to take a beating.
+To get carpeting you can live with happily for a long time, take time to make good decisions about color, style, pattern, texture, padding, and price range.

 Where will it go?

 Will you be eating or entertaining much in carpeted rooms?
 Do you have pets and/or children?
-If so, get varieties with soil- and stain-resistant properties, and colors and textures (such as tweeds and irregular textures) that show dirt the least.
-Ask a good carpet cleaning service for advice, since it will have firsthand knowledge of which types and colors are easiest to care for.
+If so, get varieties with soil- and stain-resistant properties, and colors and textures (tweeds, irregular textures) that show dirt the least.
+Ask a good carpet cleaning service for advice, too.

-Will you often sit on your floor or walk barefoot on the carpeting?
-Plush textures feel soft and project luxury and elegance.
+If you want to sit on the floor or go barefoot, plush textures feel soft and project luxury.

 How much are you willing to spend?

-Carpet prices vary tremendously—from less than $2 to more than $12 per square foot depending on materials and other factors.
-Price differences that seem small per square foot become great by the room.
-For example, 500 square feet of wall-to-wall carpeting at $2 a square foot—a total of $1,000—seems modest, but at $6 or $8 per square foot—a total of $3,000 or $4,000—gets pretty intimidating.
-Charges for cushioning, installation, and other labor often pad the basic carpet price.
-To choose what lies beneath, you’ll have to make some choices, perhaps picking a cheaper carpet for less-trafficked rooms or living with less spendy area rugs.
+Carpet prices vary tremendously—from less than $2 to more than $15 per square foot.
+Price differences that seem small per square foot become huge by the room.
+For example, 500 square feet of wall-to-wall carpeting at $3 per square foot—a total of $1,500—seems modest, but at $10 or $12 per square foot—a total of $4,000 to $4,800—it becomes an expensive project.
+Charges for cushioning, installation, and other labor often pad the price.

 How much to buy?